uasal/TIMESTEP-astro-research-handbook-public/Tutorials/Installing Windows Command Line Linux.md

 #### Verify Terminal is in Admin Mode

 After opening the terminal, verify that it is in admin mode by looking at the left side of the title bar.
-If it does not indicate administrative mode, as in the picture below, shut down the window and try the other method.
+If it does not indicate 'Administrator', as in the picture below, shut down the window and try the other method.

  ![Elevated PowerShell](/Assets/Images/PowerShellWindow.png)